Health Coach Chooses Food – Over Pharmaceuticals – to Ease 3 Autoimmune Disorders

 “It’s a four-step process,” she explains.
 “Low stomach acid leads to bacterial overgrowth and carbohydrate malabsorption, which causes increased intra-abdominal pressure (gas) which drives acid reflux and GERD.
 If I had taken hydrochloric acid instead, I would have absorbed food better and not had this domino effect.”

-Instead of treating her inflammation and autoimmunity with medication, she turned to diet and lifestyle changes.
-Heather resolved to try a paleo diet to ease her symptoms, despite admonishments from her doctor that it wouldn’t work.
+Instead of treating her inflammation and autoimmune disorders with medication, she turned to diet and lifestyle changes.
+Heather resolved to try a paleo diet to ease the symptoms of her autoimmune disorders, despite admonishments from her doctor that it wouldn’t work.
 She ditched all grains, sugar, dairy and processed foods.

 For 30 days, her body detoxed from years of less-than-stellar eating.
 Then, her symptoms seemed to melt away one by one.